Photon condensation from thermal sources and the limits of heat engines

 Here we show that there are straightforward and universal criteria for photon condensation.
-We focus on dye-filled cavities and investigate, in addition to the typical situation where the dye is pumped with a laser~\cite{klaers_boseeinstein_2010,kirton_nonequilibrium_2013,kirton_thermalization_2015}, one where the cavity modes are pumped with a thermal source such as sunlight.
+We focus on dye-filled cavities and investigate two different forms of pumping.
+The first, considered previously~\cite{klaers_boseeinstein_2010,kirton_nonequilibrium_2013,kirton_thermalization_2015}, describes the pumping of the dye with a laser at high energies, producing fluorescence which then populates the cavity modes.
+We focus, however, on a different situation, where the cavity modes are pumped directly, by coupling them to a thermal photon reservoir.
 We point out that photon condensates, similarly to lasers~\cite{scovil_three-level_1959}, fluorescent concentrators~\cite{smestad_thermodynamic_1990} and polariton condensates~\cite{toledo_tude_quantum_2024}, are forms of heat engine, which convert energy from a hot reservoir, corresponding to the pump, into work, corresponding to the coherent emission (see Fig. 1).
 We analyze the kinetic equations and show that the pumping strength required for condensation, encoded in the temperature of the hot reservoir $T_h$, is given by the requirement of positive entropy production.
 In certain limits the threshold is at zero entropy production, and corresponds to the condition for operation of a reversible (Carnot) three-level heat engine~\cite{scovil_three-level_1959, geusic_quantum_1967,toledo_tude_quantum_2024,kosloff_quantum_2014}, Eq.~\eqref{eq:revthresh}.
 This occurs for fast thermalization, compared with the particle gain/loss, and reservoirs which couple at a single frequency.
-We extend our analysis to consider external pumping at multiple frequencies, which leads to an increase in threshold due to entropy production and irreversibility~\cite{landi_irreversible_2021}.
-The increases are relatively small, however, and this disadvantage can be offset by a larger condensate and output power.
+We extend our analysis to consider pumping of the cavity modes at multiple frequencies, which leads to an increase in threshold due to entropy production and irreversibility~\cite{landi_irreversible_2021}.
+The increases are relatively small, however, demonstrating the feasibility of constructing a Carnot-like optical heat engine.
 Our results expose the thermodynamic principles of steady-state condensation and establish the general conditions under which it can be achieved.
-Although photon condensates have great potential as light emitters and in energy harvesting and studies of quantum thermodynamics, this has been limited by the requirements of laser pumping.
-Our results show how this long-standing challenge could be overcome, and condensation achieved using low-temperature thermal sources such as sunlight.
+Although photon condensates have great potential as coherent light emitters and in energy harvesting and studies of quantum thermodynamics, this has been limited by the requirements of laser pumping.
+Our results show how this long-standing challenge could be overcome, and condensation achieved using broadband thermal sources.

 For definiteness we consider a dye-filled microcavity with harmonic in-plane confinement~\cite{klaers_boseeinstein_2010}, as shown in Fig.~\ref{fig:schematic}.
 In such a structure there are transverse modes $m=0,1,\ldots,m_{\text{max}}$ with photon occupations $n_m$, frequencies $\omega_m=\omega_0+m\epsilon$, and degeneracies $g_m=m+1$, where $\omega_0$ is the transverse ground-state frequency, and $\epsilon$ the trapping frequency.
 Our analysis is based on a generalization of the kinetic equations used in~\cite{kirton_thermalization_2015,kirton_nonequilibrium_2013}: